In this short article, we will show how you can get an impressive 3D parallax effect on a regular 2D image using exclusively PowerPoint tools.

 However, not everything is as it seems.
 And that’s why.

-We decided that to illustrate our task, a large, brightly-lit object on some beautiful background is best suited.
+We decided that to illustrate our task, a large, brightly-lit object on a beautiful background is best suited.
 Aircraft?
 Why not?

 - the foreground – the plane standing on the track of the unpaved airfield